ganeti/ganeti/man/gnt-instance.rst

     "tablet".

-The ``-O`` (``--os-parameters``) option allows customisation of the OS parameters.
+The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS being used, but the syntax is the same key=value.
 For example, setting a hypothetical ``dhcp`` parameter to yes can be achieved by::

     gnt-instance add -O dhcp=yes ...

-The ``--iallocator`` option specifies the instance allocator plugin to use.
+The ``-I (--iallocator)`` option specifies the instance allocator plugin to use.
 If you pass in this option the allocator will select nodes for this instance automatically, so you don't need to pass them with the ``-n`` option.
 For more information please refer to the instance allocator documentation.

-The ``-t`` options specifies the disk layout type for the instance.
+The ``-t (--disk-template)`` options specifies the disk layout type for the instance.
 The available choices are:

 diskless
     This creates an instance with no disks.
 Its useful for testing only